Graph Convex Hull Bounds as generalized Jensen Inequalities

 cf.\ \Cref{fig:Jensen_generalized}.
 In the finite-dimensional case $\cX = \bR^{m},\, \cY = \bR^{n}$, we can omit all the closures by \Cref{thm:mean_in_convex_hull,cor:mean_in_convex_hull_of_graph}.
 The claim on the sharpness of the bounds also follows directly from \Cref{cor:mean_in_convex_hull_of_graph}. \end{proof}

-\begin{remark} Again we wish to stress that, just like Jensen's inequality, the bounds $g_{l}$ and $g_{u}$ depend solely on the function $f$ and hold for \emph{any} $K$-valued map $X$ satisfying the minimal integrability assumptions. \end{remark}
+\begin{remark} We emphasize again that, just like Jensen's inequality, the bounds $g_{l}$ and $g_{u}$ are determined solely by the function $f$ and hold for \emph{any} $K$-valued map $X$ that meets the minimal integrability assumptions. \end{remark}